Last Updated on August 26, 2022 by Jim Ferri

 Normandy’s Beautiful Rouen

-Hugging the banks of the Seine as it meanders to the Channel, Rouen is a city of half-timbered houses, Gothic churches, historical richness, wonderful locally sourced food, and friendly people.
+Hugging the banks of the Seine as it meanders to the Channel is Rouen.
+It is a city of half-timbered houses, Gothic churches, historical richness, wonderful locally sourced Normandy food, and friendly people.

 Wonderful Small Farm Cheeses of Normandy

-Normandy’s most famous and richest cheeses are the ultra-creamy Camembert, Neufchâtel, Pont-L’Evêque and Livarot, a cheese with a dominant aroma that is an acquired taste.
-When in Rouen, or Honfleur or any of the other villages dotting the Norman landscape, stop by one of the many little food shops specializing in Normandy products … the region’s cheeses, caramels, chocolates, and calvados and pick up locally-sourced food items not readily available back home.
-While cheese cannot be brought back to the U.S. there is no reason not to buy a slab and feast on it in the evening as a snack.
+Normandy’s most famous and richest cheeses are the ultra-creamy Camembert, Neufchâtel, Pont-L’Evêque and Livarot.
+The latter is a cheese with a dominant aroma that is an acquired taste.
+When in any other village in Normandy, stop by one of the many little food shops specializing in Normandy products.
+Sample the region’s cheeses, caramels, chocolates, and calvados and pick up locally-sourced food items not readily available back home.
+While cheese cannot be brought back to the U.S. there’s no reason not to buy some for an evening snack.

 I toured Normandy from a Seine river-cruise ship, the Amalegro, the second time I’ve taken this itinerary.
 It brings me to Paris, the Normandy landing beaches, and Rouen, one of my favorite cities to visit.